alpyaldaz/Needo/THESIS_DEV_LOG.md

 4.  **Integration:** Provided `RegisterUseCase` to `AuthBloc` via `main.dart` dependency injection.
 Button added to `LoginScreen` for navigation.

 **Academic Justification:**
 * **Feature Expansion Resilience:** This addition demonstrated how Clean Architecture absorbs new features.
 We added Registration *without changing the Data Layer* (since `registerCustomer` was already defined in the interface and implemented in Firebase).
 We only extended Domain (UseCase) and Presentation (BLoC/UI).
 This proves the architecture's maintainability.

-### [2026-02-20] Application Feature Extension: Main Dashboard Layout
+## Phase 9: Main Dashboard Layout

 ### Action: Implement IndexedStack Architecture
 **Implementation Pipeline:**